wvchallenges/se-challenge-expenses/README.markdown

    ```
    pip install Django==1.10.2
    ```
    Verify that Python can find Django.
-Type **python** in your terminal and then the following, and make sure the version number is printed successfully.
+Execute **python** in your terminal and then the following, and make sure the version number is printed successfully.
    ```
    >>> import django
    >>> print(django.get_version())